Xarelto and Erectile Dysfunction: Personal Story

 Surprisingly, such adverse effects were not listed on the a Xarelto patient information leaflet.
 But this should not come as much of a surprise, as it is alleged that Bayer Health Group and Johnson and Johnson (the pharmaceutical companies which developed the drug) were well aware of studies showing Xarelto had higher rates of serious side effects but failed to provide adequate warnings about the known side effects both to doctors and to patients .
 And the side effects referred to here are the ones that quite often lead to death, i.e. internal bleeding.
 If they were reticent about such… lethal side effects, would they be eloquent about sexuality-related side effects?
 I very much doubt it… In fact, a Google search for Xarelto lawsuits gives plenty of results.
 On March 25th, 2019, they settled for $775 million to get paid out to victims.

-Xarelto’s serious side effects have a long range, if one takes into account post-marketing reports: internal bleeding, wound infections, thrombocytopenia (platelet deficiency), hepatitis, Stevens-Johnson syndrome (severe skin reaction) .
+Xarelto’s serious side effects have a long range, if one takes into account post-marketing reports: internal bleeding, wound infections, thrombocytopenia (platelet deficiency), hepatitis, Stevens-Johnson syndrome (severe skin reaction which can lead, among others, to multiple organ failure with a mortality rate of 7.5) .
 In 2015, rivaroxaban accounted for the highest number of reported cases of serious injury among regularly monitored medications to the FDA’s Adverse Events Reporting System.

 - August 2013: Black-box warning added on the increased risk of spinal bleeds